BiaPyX/BiaPy-doc/source/get_started/how_it_works.rst

 Pre-processing
 ~~~~~~~~~~~~~~

-In order to effectively train or perform inference with deep learning (DL) models, it is crucial to properly prepare the input data.
+In order to effectively train or perform inference with deep learning models, it is crucial to properly prepare the input data.
 BiaPy addresses this need by implementing various pre-processing steps.

 An important aspect of pre-processing in BiaPy is the adaptation of input data into a representation that can be fed to a DL model.
 This is particularly relevant in the case of instance segmentation pipelines, where label images are transformed into binary masks, contours, and distance maps.
 Similarly, in object detection pipelines, point detection lists are transformed into point mask images.
 These transformations allow for a more effective training and inference process, as the DL model is presented with data in a format that it can more easily understand and process.